awslabs/data-on-eks/website/docs/blueprints/distributed-databases/trino.md

 ## Introduction

-**Trino** is an [open source query engine](https://trino.io/) designed to run distributed SQL query engine for data analytics.
+[Trino](https://trino.io/) is an open-source, fast, distributed query engine designed to run SQL queries for big data analytics, over a multitude of data sources including Amazon S3, relational databases, distributed data stores and data warehouses.

-It defines a new Kubernetes resource called `Cluster` representing a Trino cluster consisting of a coordinator and many workers (for high availability) as k8s pods.
+When Trino executes a query, it does so by breaking up the execution into a hierarchy of stages, which are implemented as a series of tasks distributed over a network of Trino workers.
+A Trino cluster consists of a coordinator and many workers for parallel processing, which can be deployed as Kubernetes pods on an EKS cluster.
 The coordinator and the workers collaborate to access connected data sources, with schemas and references stored in a catalog.
 To access the data sources, you can use one of the many [connectors](https://trino.io/docs/current/connector.html) provided by Trino to adapt Trino.
-Examples include as Hive, Iceberg, and Kafka.

-More details about the project will be found on this [link](https://trino.io)
+Examples include as Hive, Iceberg and Kafka.
+More details about Trino project can be found on this [link](https://trino.io)

 ## Blueprint Solution

-This blueprint will deploy Trino on an EKS cluster with nodes provisioned using Karpenter.
-To optimize on cost and performance, Karpenter will provision on-demand nodes for the coordinator and spot instances for the workers.
-Trino is deployed using the official Helm chart, with custom values provided for users to leverage either Hive or Iceberg as the connector.
-The examples will use Glue or Iceberg tables on AWS as the backend data source, using S3 as the storage.
+This blueprint will deploy Trino on an EKS cluster (Kubernetes version 1.29) with nodes provisioned using Karpenter (v0.34.0).
+To optimize on cost and performance, Karpenter will provision On-demand nodes for the Trino coordinator and EC2 Spot instances for Trino workers.
+With Trino's multi-architectural container images, Karpenter [NodePool](https://karpenter.sh/v0.34/concepts/nodepools/) will allow provisioning of nodes with EC2 instances from different cpu architectures including AWS Graviton based instances.
+Trino is deployed using the [official Helm chart](https://trinodb.github.io/charts/charts/trino/), with custom values provided for users to leverage Hive and Iceberg connectors.
+The examples will use Glue and Iceberg tables on AWS as the backend data source, using S3 as the storage.

 ## Deploying the Solution